-Abstract
+Abstract.

-Introduction: Family involvement and support are essential in the care of asthma patients during the Covid-19 pandemic.
-Family support helps clients in making asthma care decisions during the Covid-19 pandemic.
-This study aims to explain the family experience in providing Asthma care during the Covid-19 pandemic in Indonesia.
-Settings and Design: This qualitative study was conducted with a content analysis approach in three families of people living with Asthma in East Java Province, Indonesia.
-Materials and Methods: Data were collected from 3 families using semi-structured interviews from 2020-2021.
-The inclusion criteria were the family with family members suffering from asthma.
-Sampling was purposeful with maximum variation.
-Immediately after each interview and recording, the content was transcribed using Word software.
-Interviews were individually conducted in the home.
-Statistical Analysis Used: Data was analyzed by the conventional content analysis method simultaneously based on five steps.
-Results: The data analysis shows three main themes, namely: family burdened and disrupted activities when asthma relapses, use a mask / keep your stamina/mind relaxed/stay away from the crowd as an effort to prevent asthma during the Covid-19 pandemic, pharmacological and non-pharmacological treatments carried out by families during the Covid-19 pandemic.
-Conclusions: There is a burden and limited activity when the disease recurs can be used as family anticipatory measures in overcoming this problem by cooperating between family members in providing care to patients.
-The family also has a vital role in limiting the patient's activities when the disease relapses.
+Familial support was essential to the care of asthma patients during the COVID-19 pandemic.
+It helps clients in making asthma care decisions.
+The purpose of this study was to explain the experience of families in providing asthma care and the effects of family care on the patient during the COVID-19 pandemic in Indonesia.
+This qualitative study was conducted using a content analysis approach on three families in East Java Province, Indonesia.
+Data were collected from the 3 families, using semi-structured interviews between 2020 and 2021.
+The subjects were all families in which some members had asthma.
+Sampling was done using the purposeful technique with maximum variation.
+Immediately after each interview, the content was transcribed using the Word software.
+The interviews were conducted with one individual at a time in the family's home.
+Data were analyzed using the conventional content analysis method with simultaneous data collection based on five steps.
+The data analysis showed three main themes: family burdens and disruption when asthma relapsed, using a mask, keeping up stamina, keeping the mind relaxed, and staying away from crowds as an effort to prevent asthma, and pharmacological and non-pharmacological treatments carried out by families.
+The burden faced by the family when the disease recurs can be curbed through the family's taking anticipatory measures that involve cooperation between family members.
+The family also plays a vital role in limiting the patient's activities when the disease relapses.